 - Rider(s):Savoy, Eugene of

-(1663-1736), one of the most successful military commanders in modern European history, rising to the highest offices of state at the Imperial court in Vienna.
+Eugene of Savoy (1663–1736), one of the most successful military commanders in modern European history, rose to the highest offices of state at the imperial court in Vienna.
 Born in Paris to aristocratic Italian parents, Eugene grew up around the French court of King Louis XIV, who rejected him for service in the French army.
 Eugene moved to Austria and transferred his loyalty to the Habsburg Monarchy.
-He secured his European-wide fame with his decisive victory against the Ottomans at the Battle of Zenta in 1697.
+He secured his European-wide fame with a decisive victory against the Ottomans at the Battle of Zenta in 1697.
 Not only did he break the westward thrust of the Ottomans, liberating central Europe after a century and a half of Turkish occupation, but he also helped to save the Habsburg Empire from French conquest.

 - Sculptor(s):Fernkorn, Anton Dominik